menacit/database_course/resources/labs/exam/README.md

 - Design/Implement database queries in app to provide functionality for "GET /api/threads/\$ID"
 - Design/Implement database queries in app to provide functionality for "PUT /api/threads/\$ID"
 - Design/Implement database queries in app to provide functionality for "DELETE /api/threads/\$ID"
+- Validate access and functionality in forum web application

 ### Meritorious ("VG")